Energy Purchasing Strategies to Consider

 While the appeal of an Indexed-pricing strategy is clear, it’s also important to be aware of the potential for these strategies to run in the opposite direction, costing you much more money.
 If the energy markets experience a swift tick upwards and that trend maintains, you’ll be forced to settle at a much more expensive cost.

 As such, the price of your energy will fluctuate throughout the duration of your energy procurement contracts, coinciding largely with market trends that are out of your control.
-The risk-reward spread when using this type of strategy without the help of a consultant is much greater than if you have an expert who can track the markets for you—while you continue operating your business.
+The risk-reward spread when using this type of strategy without the help of an energy broker is much greater than if you have an expert who can track the markets for you—while you continue operating your business.
 The more commonly used energy procurement strategy is fixed pricing, which we’ll explore now.

 The Fixed-Pricing Strategy